Overview

 Templates/page types that can use component: root Containers are required on all templates; additional Containers are optional

-Required or optional: required on some templates; otherwise optional
+Required or optional: root required on all templates; additional optional

 Authoring Fields